Textualize/rich/docs/source/progress.rst

 Auto refresh
 ~~~~~~~~~~~~

 By default, the progress information will refresh 10 times a second.
-Refreshing at a predictable rate can make numbers more readable if they are updating quickly.
-Auto refresh can also prevent excessive rendering to the terminal.

 You can set the refresh rate with the ``refresh_per_second`` argument on the :class:`~rich.progress.Progress` constructor.
-You could set this to something lower than 10 if you know your updates will not be that frequent.
+You should set this to something lower than 10 if you know your updates will not be that frequent.

-You can disable auto-refresh by setting ``auto_refresh=False`` on the constructor and call :meth:`~rich.progress.Progress.refresh` manually when there are updates to display.
+You might want to disable auto-refresh entirely if your updates are not very frequent, which you can do by setting ``auto_refresh=False`` on the constructor.
+If you disable auto-refresh you will need to call :meth:`~rich.progress.Progress.refresh` manually after updating your task(s).

 Columns
 ~~~~~~~